hmacpherson/hello-world/README.md

 # hello-world
-My first repository
+_My first repository_
 Hello!
-My name is Hmac, and I'm learning about GitHub.
+**My name is Hmac, and I'm learning about GitHub.**

-Hit me up for all your backend needs xoxo
+Hit me up for all your backend needs - George is being overthrown xoxo